National Heritage Administration Takes Follow-up Action After Kim Keonhee Privilege Controversy

 "No One Should Receive Such Privileges"

-From now on, even events attended by the president will require the submission of official documents and formal approval when using palaces or royal tombs.
-With the removal of the exception clauses that previously allowed such use for reasons of "security" or "urgency," institutional measures have been strengthened to prevent the private misuse of national heritage sites by those in power.
+From now on, even for events attended by the President, it will be mandatory to submit official documents and obtain formal approval when using palaces or royal tombs.
+The previous exceptions that allowed such usage for reasons of 'security' or 'urgency' have been eliminated, thereby strengthening institutional measures to prevent the private use of national heritage sites by those in power.

-In response, the National Heritage Administration has decisively removed this clause, and now, even events hosted by government agencies must follow the same venue approval procedures as the general public, with no exceptions.
-In particular, the submission of official documents has been made mandatory, ensuring that records are kept of who is using national heritage sites, when, and for what purpose.
-This is intended to completely block any "secret events."
+In response, the National Heritage Administration has boldly removed this clause and stipulated that, without exception, even events hosted by government agencies must follow the same venue approval procedures as the general public.
+In particular, by making the submission of official documents mandatory, the administration has ensured that records are kept and managed regarding who uses national heritage sites, when, and for what purpose.
+This reflects a firm intention to prevent any "secret events" from taking place.

-This institutional reform stems from reflection on a series of preferential treatment controversies surrounding Kim Keonhee, wife of former President Yoon Suk-yeol.
-During last year's National Assembly audit, it was revealed that in September 2024, Kim held a private tea meeting with outsiders at Jongmyo, a UNESCO World Heritage site, and made a private visit to Gyeonghoeru in Gyeongbokgung Palace.
-These actions sparked strong criticism for "private misuse."
-The controversy further intensified with issues related to the throne in Geunjeongjeon Hall, a national treasure, leading to even greater public backlash.
+This regulatory overhaul stems from reflection on a series of privilege-related controversies surrounding former President Yoon Suk Yeol's wife, Kim Keon Hee.
+During last year's National Assembly audit, it was revealed that in September 2024, Mrs. Kim held a private tea meeting with outsiders at Jongmyo, a UNESCO World Heritage site, and made an undisclosed visit to Gyeonghoeru Pavilion in Gyeongbokgung Palace.
+These actions sparked intense criticism for being "private use" of public heritage.
+Public opinion further deteriorated due to additional controversy involving the Geunjeongjeon Throne, a national treasure.

-At the time, National Heritage Administration Commissioner Heo Min acknowledged, "This was a private act that no citizen can understand, and a privilege that no one should receive," and bowed his head in apology.
-The current amendment is a practical implementation of his earlier promise to "strictly revise the regulations and ensure that procedures are not neglected."
-Last year, the Palace and Royal Tombs Heritage Division had already deleted the exception clause that deemed visits by heads of state as automatically approved, and with this measure, it is now seen as a definitive end to the practice of those in power arbitrarily using cultural heritage sites.
+At the time, National Heritage Administration Commissioner Heo Min acknowledged, "This was a private act that no citizen can understand, and a privilege that no one should receive," and offered an apology.
+The current revision can be seen as a concrete implementation of his previous pledge to "strictly revise the regulations and ensure there are no procedural oversights."
+Last year, the Palaces and Royal Tombs Heritage Headquarters had already deleted the exception clause that deemed visits by heads of state as automatically approved, and with this measure, the practice of those in power arbitrarily using cultural assets is now firmly blocked.

-The amendment also addresses loopholes in the current regulations.
-It clearly defines terms such as "special opening" and "special viewing," which had previously been used interchangeably, to reduce confusion, and it specifies safety management guidelines that must be followed when filming within palace and royal tomb heritage sites.
-In line with the revision of the Enforcement Decree of the "Act on the Preservation and Utilization of Cultural Heritage," it also stipulates that if a smoker is found within a non-smoking palace area, there is now a legal basis for suspending their visit or ordering them to leave.
+The amendment also addresses blind spots in the current regulations.
+It clarifies the definitions of terms such as "special opening" and "special viewing," which had previously been used interchangeably, thereby reducing confusion.
+The safety management guidelines to be followed during filming within palace and royal tomb heritage sites have been specified in detail.
+In line with amendments to the Enforcement Decree of the "Act on the Preservation and Use of Cultural Heritage," the revised regulations also stipulate that if a person is found smoking in a palace, which is a designated non-smoking area, their visit may be suspended or they may be asked to leave.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.